mahmoudmayaleh/Federated-Learning-experiments/baseline_federated_training/README.md

    python run_client.py --cid 0
    ```
 4. After training completes, run any of the comparison scripts to produce figures in `baseline_figures/`.

-## Notes

-- Update the output directories in the scripts if you prefer to collect artefacts elsewhere.
-- The default dataset location resolves relative to this folder, so the module can be relocated without code changes.